scala/docs.scala-lang/_overviews/scala3-book/scala-features.md

 NOTE: This text in the first line comes from this slide: https://twitter.com/alexelcu/status/996408359514525696
 {% endcomment %}

-The essence of Scala is the fusion of functional programming and object-oriented programming in a typed settings:
+The essence of Scala is the fusion of functional programming and object-oriented programming in a typed setting:

 - Functions for the logic
 - Objects for the modularity